sidhantls/ppo_lightning/README.md

 ## Details
 This PPO implemenation works with both discrete and continous action-space environments via OpenAI Gym.
 Implements PPO Actor-Critic style.

-GPU training is supported through Lightning `trainer = Trainer(gpus=-1)`.
+GPU training is supported through Lightning, `trainer = Trainer(gpus=-1)`.
 Note: If the user is using deeper networks for actor or critic, instead of the default MLP, only then will GPU speedups likely be realized.

 ## Requirements
 * Python3 >= 3.6